pawelgalazka/tasksfile/README.md

 * `./node_modules/.bin/` is included into PATH when running commands by `run` method
 * executing `run` command without arguments displays list of all available tasks
 * each call of exported functions is logged to console as well as commands called by `run` method
-* if you have `babel-register` module available in you package runjs will use them for es6 compilation, if not it will use babel from runjs repository

 ## API